open-cluster-management-io/addon-framework/docs/add_new_addon.md

-# Adding New Addon to RedHat Advanced Cluster Management
+# Adding a New Addon to RedHat Advanced Cluster Management

 For adding a new addon in Advanced Cluster Management, the addon controller on hub have to create a custome resource [ClusterManagementAddOn](https://github.com/open-cluster-management/addon-framework/blob/add-doc/api/v1alpha1/types_clustermanagementaddon.go).
-This Resource is a cluster scoped and it helps ACM to identify which addon is installed on the hub and are available to install on a managed cluster
+This Resource is a cluster scoped and it helps ACM to identify which addon is installed on the hub and are available to install on a managed cluster.

-The ClusterManagementAddon Resource has following fields
-- DisplayName - the name of addon
-- Description - the detailed description of the add-on
-- CRDName - the name of the CRD used to configure instances of the managed addon
-- CRName - the name of the CR used to configure instances of the managed addon

 Example of ClusterManagementAddOn CR